vmware-archive/datadog-config-oss/README.md

 * **micro_deployment**: This is the `name` value in the Micro BOSH deployment manifest.
 * **health_screen_image**: Just for fun, this will show up on the main (Runtime) health screen for your environment in the Datadog UI
 * **params**: Used to inject configuration values into your ERB file `<%= params.fetch('min_deas_that_can_stage') %>`
-* **jobs**: An enumeration of the various jobs associated with the deployment that you want to monitor, such as 'cloud_controller', 'nats', etc.

 There are also several email addresses and PagerDuty account names, primarily for monitoring and alerting on PWS.